U.S. Stocks Rebound After Losing Earlier Gains

 U.S. stocks rose Friday, buoyed by a bounceback in consumer technology companies and some better-than-expected third-quarter results.

-All three indexes were on track to end the week sharply lower after dramatic selloffs on Wednesday and Thursday.
-Some of the biggest casualties of this week's stock-market rout were the biggest gainers on Friday, with Netflix shares up 4.8% and Amazon.com gaining roughly 2.4%.
+Some of the biggest casualties of this week's stock-market rout were the biggest gainers of the day, with Netflix rising 5.8% and Amazon.com gaining 4%.

-Also helping lift the mood was earnings season beginning in earnest, with JPMorgan Chase, Citigroup and Wells Fargo all reporting rising profits.
-With earnings season now under way, a renewed focus on corporate results should help support stock prices in the near term, some analysts and investors say.

-"We're starting today on a positive foot because we have good earnings," said Kristina Hooper, chief global market strategist for Invesco.
-She said strong third-quarter results will initially boost stocks, but what matters more to investors is commentary from companies on how tariffs, trade tensions and shifts in other markets will impact their businesses.
+The Dow industrials rose 287 points, or 1.2%, Friday to 25339.
+The S&P 500 added 1.4% while the Nasdaq Composite gained 2.3%, lifted by a bounceback in consumer-technology companies and some better-than-expected corporate earnings.

 Some analysts remained concerned that the conflict over trade will continue to ebb and flow in the coming weeks and months, and that it could continue to swing major stock indexes.

-Until this week, U.S. equities had largely sustained their rally even as emerging markets have suffered a selloff for months as the U.S. dollar strengthened and the Federal Reserve raised interest rates.
+Until this week, U.S. equities had largely sustained their rally even as emerging markets have suffered months of declines as the U.S. dollar strengthened and the Federal Reserve raised interest rates.

+"The market is thrashing around because none of the main issues have gone away: Interest rates, Fed action, China and trade," said Kenny Polcari, managing director at broker-dealer O'Neil Securities.
+"All of those issues will continue to fester."

+With earnings season under way, a renewed focus on corporate results should help support stock prices in the near term, some analysts and investors say.
+JPMorgan Chase, Citigroup and Wells Fargo all reporting rising profits Friday.

+In addition to more earnings next week coming from Bank of America to Netflix to energy company Schlumberger, Wall Street will also be keeping an eye on the economic calendar, with a batch of reports on retail sales, housing starts and existing-home sales.

+"If next week's data comes in firm and shows us that this economy isn't losing momentum, then that will likely provide a big confidence boost to stocks, and could help support a rebound," said Tom Essaye, president of the Sevens Report.

-Bond yields rose again Friday.
-The 10-year U.S. Treasury yield ticked up to 3.137%, according Tradeweb, compared with 3.131% on Thursday.
+Bond yields rose Friday.
+The 10-year U.S. Treasury yield ticked up to 3.161%, according Tradeweb, compared with 3.131% on Thursday.
 Yields move inversely to prices.

 "The U.S. equity market has been more expensive and overvalued so our view was that there would be convergence," says Gerard Fitzpatrick, global chief investment officer for fixed income and EMEA at Russell Investments.